 Budget is an important factor when choosing a wooden headboard.
 As adaptable as wood is, if you buy a pine or oak headboard, it can be quite expensive, so be sure of what you want for your bedroom.

-Just like wooden headboards, metal ones are adaptable and can work well with a variety of décor styles, whether that’s antique, contemporary or traditional.
+Like wooden headboards, metal ones are adaptable and can work well with various décor styles, whether that’s antique, contemporary, or traditional.
 Nickel-plating creates a rustic look, whereas bronze or brass plating infuses the bed with a regal-like aesthetic.
 Like wooden headboards, you can paint them if you wish.

 Metal headboards are also easier to clean.
 When you’re cleaning one, all you have to do is wipe them with a slightly damp cloth, but be careful to watch out for any sharp edges.
 Note that metal is more sensitive to temperatures, too, so a metal headboard can sometimes be uncomfortably warm or cold to the touch.

-Fabrics can be more that little bit more difficult to clean and you’ve really got to stay on top of them to keep them looking nice.
+Fabrics can be more than a little bit more difficult to clean, and you’ve really got to stay on top of them to keep them looking nice.
 If you have a dust-mite allergy, you might prefer a wooden frame or a metal one instead.

-Headboards come in a variety of styles, which you can choose in line with the interior design of your bedroom and/or your reasons for buying a (new) headboard.
+Headboards come in various styles, which you can choose in line with the interior design of your bedroom and/or your reasons for buying a (new) headboard.
 At Bedstar, we sell four main styles:

 As part of their adaptability, you don’t have to settle for a plain design.
-You can buy a wooden headboard and hire a carpenter to etch or carve some intricate designs and details into the panels or other parts of the headboard.
+You can buy a wooden headboard and hire a carpenter to etch or carve some intricate designs and details into the panels or other headboard parts.

 Slatted headboards may be metal or wooden and will feature vertical slats.
 They create the illusion of height, making the bed seem that bit taller or grand.
-Most times, the slats will be an equal distance apart, but on some headboards, they’ll also be arranged slightly differently.
+Most times, the slats will be an equal distance apart, but on some headboards, also arrange them slightly differently.
 A slatted headboard can add depth to a smaller bedroom.